bayang/jelu-web/content/pages/home.md

 * view some stats with your data
 * export your data in a csv file
 * log in via LDAP
+* write reviews, see reviews from other users on your Jelu instance and share public reviews

 Links :
 * Come chat, ask questions or share your recent reads on [Discord](https://discord.gg/3RZJ4zuMP5)